typescene/typescene.github.io/docs/guides/first.md

 __View online:__ The final output can be seen in action [here](/first-project){:target="_blank"}.

+__See also:__ For a more complex example, check out the RealWorld front-end implementation in [this repo](https://github.com/typescene/typescene-realworld-example-app).

 ### Setup {#setup}

 Before getting started with Typescene, make sure you're familiar with JavaScript.
 Knowledge of TypeScript would also be very useful, especially to understand the reference documentation and autocomplete options, although you could definitely use Typescene with 'plain' modern JavaScript if you don't want to use TypeScript for your own code.
 To learn Typescript, start with the 5-minute tutorial on the documentation [website](https://www.typescriptlang.org/docs/home.html){:target="_blank"}.